c-blake/lc/README.md

 apt install nim  #(https://nim-lang.org/ has other options) nimble install lc
 ```
 though the Nim experience can sometimes have fairly rough-hewn edges.
-You may
+Worst case you can just build the nim compiler from source in a large
+one-liner that takes a minute or two.[^2]

-even get interesting 2-level sort-colorized listings from (etc/lc has details):
+One maybe interesting 2-level sort-colorized listing (etc/lc has details) is:
 ```
 ~/.nimble/bin/lc -oDd /dev
 ```